leonidk/physical_simulation/README.md

 Leonid Keselman and Alex Spitzer

 ## Part 1
 We found bubble ball to be somewhat fun.
+We got through a few levels.
 <img src="images/rotate_bball.jpg?raw=true">

 ## Part 2
 We've decided to work on Box2D (which this repository is a fork of).
 We have fixed the common Ubuntu "GLSL 3.3 not supported" error that the normal Box2D repository has.
+Additionally we made our simulation a shared library so we could load it in our Python optimizer without having to reload the executable.
+This greatly (by a factor of 60) decreased our runtime for these simple simulations (the numbers in the table are the old execution numbers).

 ## Part 3
-Make an optimizer that learns to move the ball as far to the right as possible with one obstacle bar 0.1m long.
-We use a physics coefficent of restitution of 0.75.
-Implement several optimization approaches, including a gradient-based approach, CMA-ES, and another non-derivative-based approach
+We use a coefficent of restitution of 0.75.
+And implemented many approaches, inlcuding random search.
+We found that gradient based methods were not useful as greatly depended on their initalization -- if the ball wasn't going to impact the obstacle in either the original evaluations or the numerical gradient offsets, then there was zero gradient and the solvers immediately exited.
+Random parameter search was very effective, tending to produce good solutions in a competitive timeframe.
+CMA and Differential Evolution produced good solutions.

 | Optimizer | Runtime (ms) | Best | Mean | Std Dev |
 |-------------------------------|--------------|-------|------|---------|